Indigenous Flora and Fauna of Alaska

 Chamerion angustifolium

-From the coastal regions, to way up in the alpine elevations, you can encounter fireweed.
+You can encounter fireweed from the coastal regions and to the way up the alpine regions.
 The name of this plant is quite fitting as it typically is the first species to reemerge and start to balance the soil after a forest fire.
-You can find them growing in other areas with disturbed soil like open fields, alongside running water sources, and on the edge of forested areas.
+You can find them growing in other areas with disturbed soil, like open fields, alongside running water sources, and on the edge of the forested regions.

-This plant is quite resilient and hardy as well as having a brilliant bloom season that can fill whole fields and offer another layer of beauty to the landscape.
-As they grow through the season they typically range in height from 3 to 6 feet (1 to 2 meters) or if given the right space, some can reach 9 feet tall (3 meters).
-The bloom colors can be anywhere from a light pink to a dark fuchsia.
-These spear shaped blooms have long narrow leaves.
-The saying in Alaska is that once the fireweed have bloomed and their tufted and silky seed pods appear, the summer is over.
+This plant is quite resilient and hardy and it has a brilliant bloom season that can fill whole fields and offer another layer of beauty to the landscape.
+As they grow through the season, they typically range in height from 3 to 6 feet (1 to 2 meters), or if given the right space, some can reach 9 feet tall (3 meters).
+The bloom colors can range from a light pink to a dark fuchsia.
+These spear-shaped blooms have long narrow leaves.
+The saying in Alaska is that the summer is over once the fireweed has bloomed and their tufted and silky seed pods appear.

 Red Huckleberry